Jim Lynch

-James Robert Lynch (August 28, 1945 – July 21, 2022) was an American football linebacker.
-Lynch played college football for the Notre Dame Fighting Irish, where he was named an All-American and won the Maxwell Award in 1966.
-Lynch is a member of the College Football Hall of Fame.
+James Robert Lynch (August 28, 1945 – July 21, 2022) was an American professional football linebacker who played in both the American Football League (AFL) and the National Football League (NFL) for 11 seasons with the Kansas City Chiefs.
+He played college football for the Notre Dame Fighting Irish, where he was named an All-American and won the Maxwell Award in 1966.
+He was inducted into the College Football Hall of Fame in 1992.

-Lynch went on to play for the Kansas City Chiefs of the American Football League (AFL) and National Football League (NFL) for 11 seasons.
-He was an AFL All-Star in 1968 and a member of the Super Bowl IV championship team.

 Early life

 Lynch was born in Lima, Ohio.
 He graduated from Lima Central Catholic High School in 1963.
 Lynch played for the football and basketball teams.

 College career

 Lynch played college football at the University of Notre Dame.
 Leading the Fighting Irish in tackles with 108 in 1965 and 106 in 1966, he was the defensive captain of the national champion 1966 Irish team.
 He received the Maxwell Award as the nation's best college football player in 1966.
 He was also a unanimous All-American selection that year.